Why Water Is A Universal Solvent

 Dissolving Polar Covalent Compounds

 Polar covalent compounds, like ethanol (C₂H₅OH) or glucose (C₆H₁₂O₆), also dissolve readily in water.
-These compounds, like water, have an uneven distribution of electron density, creating partial charges within the molecule.
+Still, these compounds, like water, have an uneven distribution of electron density, creating partial charges within the molecule.
 Water molecules interact with these polar regions through dipole-dipole interactions and hydrogen bonding.

 The Hydrophobic Effect: Dealing with Nonpolar Substances

 While water excels at dissolving polar and ionic substances, it generally does not dissolve nonpolar substances, such as oils and fats.
-Nonpolar molecules have an even distribution of electron density and lack partial charges.
+Even so, nonpolar molecules have an even distribution of electron density and lack partial charges.
 They cannot form strong interactions with water molecules, and their presence disrupts the hydrogen bonding network of water.

 When a nonpolar substance is introduced into water, the water molecules surrounding it are forced to reorganize themselves to maximize hydrogen bonding with each other.
-This reorganization reduces the entropy (disorder) of the system, which is thermodynamically unfavorable.
-As a result, the nonpolar molecules tend to aggregate together, minimizing their contact with water.
+Day to day, this reorganization reduces the entropy (disorder) of the system, which is thermodynamically unfavorable.
+Think about it: as a result, the nonpolar molecules tend to aggregate together, minimizing their contact with water.
 This phenomenon is known as the hydrophobic effect.

 The hydrophobic effect is not an attractive force between nonpolar molecules; rather, it is the result of water's tendency to exclude them in order to maintain its hydrogen bonding network.
 This effect is crucial in many biological systems, driving the folding of proteins, the formation of cell membranes, and the assembly of supramolecular structures.